Localization Management: What It Is, and Why It Matters for Global Growth

-It’s a complex process that requires the involvement of multiple stakeholders, including localization managers, translators, project managers, developers, and testers.
+It’s a complex process that requires effective stakeholder management, including working with localization managers, translators, project managers, developers, localization testers, and more.
 It also requires reconciling different tools, workflows, and even file formats.
 All of this can quickly become overwhelming without a localization management platform to centralize all your localization efforts.

 Localization management tools can help you automate, streamline, and optimize your localization processes, making them more efficient and cost-effective.
 They can also help you manage your relationships with localization vendors, track progress, and measure the results of your localization efforts.

 A localization management platform provides a single source of truth for all your localization data and brings together all the tools, processes, and people involved in your localization efforts.
 This makes it key to ensure the success of your localization projects and, ultimately, your global expansion.

 By making it easier to control the localization process like the strings in a marionette, the right localization management service, website localization tool, or app localization tool will help you:

 - Increase productivity: Localization management tools include features such as translation memories, which let you set up a database of previously translated content.
 This can help you improve turnaround times, as you can simply recycle existing content rather than starting from scratch each time.
 Add machine translation capabilities to the mix, and you can further speed up the localization process.